What can we learn from and

-An ant colony is also called a Superorganism.
-Ants live in social units of up to 20 million individuals und together they can achieve incredible feats.
-Their nests are in no way inferior to our largest urban developments.
+An ant colony is also called a superorganism.
+Ants live in social communities of up to 20 million individuals and together accomplish incredible feats.
+Their nests are in no way inferior to those of our big cities.

 *Pssst, did you know that all ants are girls?
 To highlight this lovely nugget of knowledge, I use the female form (in German) when addressing folks on this